Pinterest Marketing: The Only Guide You Need to Make It Work

 Once again, being consistent means pinning the same amount of pins everyday.
 Whether it’s 10 pins or 30 pins – there needs to be a balance.
 Because that’s exactly what your followers expect from you.

 There is no definite formula when it comes to getting your pinning timing right.
 Depending on whether your business is targeting a local audience or a global one, you should always experiment with your timing when you are pinning.

 Also, Pinterest is a busy social media site with many different types of people using it.
-So try pinning throughout the day at different times so that you’re reaching out to a bigger set of your audience.
+So try pinning or schedule Pins throughout the day at different times so that you’re reaching out to a bigger set of your audience.

 Finding the optimal pinning time differs from brand to brand due to various factors.
 Which is why it makes sense to test and use the data you get to pin at the right times.
 You should keep an eye on how your followers (and non-followers) respond to your pins at different times.